mnooner256/pyqrcode/docs/encoding.rst

 Kanji
 =====

-There is one other encoding that is used for Kanji characters.
-This encoding is unimplemented at this time because I don't speak Japanese.
+There is one other encoding.
+This mode is used for Kanji characters.
+This mode is unimplemented at this time because I don't speak Japanese.
 If anyone wants to help me write an encoder for Kanji, shoot me an email.